RVirmoors/ccia/osc-in-unity.md

 # OSC in Unity<!-- omit in toc -->

-We control the spotlight on a character and its head movements using the sensors on our phone.
+We control the spotlight on a character and its head movements using sensors in our phone.

 [Getting up and running](#getting-up-and-running) .
 [Light sensor, light intensity](#light-sensor-light-intensity) .
 [Animation rigging](#animation-rigging) .
 [Phone orientation rotates the head](#phone-orientation-rotates-the-head)

 ## Getting up and running

+Modern phones are a rich source of control signals, ripe for prototyping all sorts of interactions.
 Last semester we covered the basics of [[OSC and HCI]] with Processing, and for a refresh you can always check out the [resources page](resources#opensoundcontrol).
 Make sure you have an app on your phone that can access its sensors and send OSC messages.

 {% newthought 'You have several choices' %} for OSC libraries in Unity.
 Today we'll use [OscCore](https://github.com/stella3d/OscCore), a quick and modern implementation.
 Head to its [releases page](https://github.com/stella3d/OscCore/releases) and grab the latest `.unitypackage` version.